wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 }
 ```

-That loops pretty cool but to make it seem more human, we will wait a random amount of time instead of 10 ms everytime.
+That loops pretty cool but to make it seem more human, we will wait a random amount of time instead of 10 ms every time.

-Let's do that using our random number funciton.
+Let's do that using our random number function.

 ```js
 const amountOfTimeToWait = getRandomBetween();